FusionNet: Physics-Aware Representation Learning for Multi-Spectral and Thermal Data via Trainable Signal-Processing Priors: Methods

 \begin{enumerate} \item \textit{Spectral Reflectance Properties:} Cement plants show distinct reflectance characteristics in SWIR Bands 7 (2.11–2.29 µm) and 6 (1.57–1.65 µm).
 The Band 7:6 ratio highlights these contrasts, making them stand out against vegetation, soil, and other natural features. \item \textit{Moisture Content Sensitivity and Enhanced Detection:} Cement plants, with lower moisture content than vegetation and soil, are effectively highlighted by the Band 7:6 ratio.
 This ratio is sensitive to moisture levels and accentuates the unique spectral signature of cement plants, facilitating their classification and segregation from other land cover types. \item \textit{Reduction of Atmospheric Effects:} The Band 7:6 ratio reduces atmospheric water vapour effects by normalising similar perturbations in this spectral region, enhancing the reliability of cement plant detection by minimising atmospheric interference. \end{enumerate}

-Cement plants exhibit distinctive Band 7:6 ratios that statistically differ from surrounding features, owing to their unique composition and moisture characteristics.
-These spectral differences enable reliable segregation from natural features like vegetation.
-This ratio effectively leverages these unique spectral signatures to improve detection accuracy.
+Cement plants exhibit distinctive Band~7:6 ratios that differ from surrounding features, owing to their unique composition and moisture characteristics.
+These spectral differences enable reliable segregation from natural features such as vegetation.
+As a compact descriptive check, the absolute differences between cement and landcover class means of per-chip mean pixel values were 18.74 for Band~6, 19.61 for Band~7, and 23.75 for Band~7:6, indicating that the proposed ratio provides the largest separation among the SWIR representations.